 A more powerful tool is the individual training area.
 Here you can focus on individual player roles or even individual attributes.
 With individual training you can also alter a players main position and his player traits.
 By using this area correctly, you will be able to create a player that is ideal for your tactical ideas.

 It’s possible to tutor your youngsters in Football Manager by using your older and more experienced players.
-The more experienced player will take care of the youngster and make him feel more at home in your first team, he will push him in his training sessions and will help him to develop more.
-It’s important that the more experienced player has high mental attributes and a positive personality, preferably matching the one of the youth player.
+The experienced player will take care of the youngster and make him feel more at home in your first team, he will push him in his training sessions and will help him to develop more.
+It’s important that the more experienced player has good mental attributes and a positive personality, preferably matching the one of the youth player.

-When the youngster is pleased with the tutoring, he can pick up the Player Preferred Moves from the more experienced player.
-So you should look at the PPM’s of the tutor and make sure he won’t mess up the way the youngster reacts in different situations.
+When the youngster is pleased with the tutoring, he can pick up the Player Traits from the more experienced player.
+So you should look at the traits of the tutor and make sure he won’t mess up the way the youngster reacts in different situations.
 Tutoring could be very beneficial for your team cohesion when used correctly.
-By tutoring, the players can start to see each other as favored personal.
+As a result, players could start to see each other as favored personal.

 Players will get ‘points’ for their current ability in matches.
 They distribute these points over their attributes in training.
 For example, Jan Jansen is a striker with a PA of 160 and a CA of 80.
 He played three good matches in a row and got 5 points for his CA in those matches, his CA is now 85.
 His individual training is focused on the player role ‘Poacher’.
 The 5 points that he ‘won’ in the last three matches are now being divided over the attributes that are important for a Poacher by this training.